- My student was documented by a Resident Advisor (RA) or Public Safety. What happens next?

 Refer to question #3.

-6) My student is going to a Conduct Conversation (hearing) and had the choice between the All-Campus Judicial Council (ACJC) and a Conduct Conversation.
+6) My student is going to a Conduct Hearing and had the choice between the All-Campus Judicial Council (ACJC) and the Administrative Hearing Board.
 What is the difference?

 The All-Campus Judicial Council is a branch of the Students' Association government that serves both as the Student Association's highest court and as a disciplinary hearing panel authorized by the University to handle violations of the Standards for Student Conduct.
 ACJC provides a true jury of one’s peers: students determine whether the student or student group is responsible for the perceived policy violations and students recommend appropriate sanctions for those found responsible to the Center for Student Conflict Management.